JuliaGraphics/Luxor.jl/README.md

 ## Status as of 2018-08-08

-Mostly compatible with Julia v0.7 and v1.0, but very dependeent on successfulintallation of Homebew and Cairo.
-If you can install them, you should be OK.
+Compatible with Julia v1.0.
+If you can install Cairo and Homebrew successfully, you should be OK.

 [![][pkg-0.7-img]][pkg-0.7-url]